Chances are, you are

-Chances are, you are reading this through tired eyes.
-I know what it’s like being up most of
+reading this with tired eyes.
+I know what it’s like, being up most of

 On average a baby will sleep about 16 hours per 24 hours, but it is

 perfectly normal for a newborn baby to sleep 10 hours or 23 hours per day.

 Babies sleep a lot.
 For the first three months, they spend more time asleep than awake and with good reason, their brains need to absorb and process so much information.